LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 228

-derivative of it, under Section 2) in object code or executable form
+derivative of it, under Section 2) in x code or executable form

 229